AliAzlanAziz/showfolio/README.md

 <br>

 ### week#01 idea+description
-one liner: mobile app to make portfolio
+one liner: a mobile app to make portfolio

 description:
 - building the app as there are no portfolio apps currently (just 2 are there i.e. behance and efolio). i feel there is a gap that i can bridge.